Misery

-58% overall is a strong record.
+56% overall is a strong record.
 The gatekeeper pattern means Misery dispatches most opponents comfortably — it just consistently runs into a wall when the bracket reaches the final.
-4.7s to pick it, 3.6s to pass — neither group decides quickly, but its fans take the longest.
+Kathy Bates with a sledgehammer is one of cinema's most visceral images, and that specificity — one room, one captor, one act of violence everyone remembers — gives the film a clarity on the ballot that sprawling horror can't match.

 After an accident, acclaimed novelist Paul Sheldon is rescued by a nurse who claims to be his biggest fan.
 Her obsession takes a dark turn when she holds him captive in her remote Colorado home and forces him to write back to life the popular literary character he killed off.

-A Few Good Men is the nearest thing to a true rival at 52%.
-The margin is slim and the outcome still feels unsettled.
-The American President is the easy matchup at 100%.
-The Princess Bride is the kryptonite at 20%.
+Stand by Me at 50% is as close to a dead heat as the platform produces.
+Every vote matters in this one.
+The Sure Thing is the easy matchup at 92%.
+This Is Spinal Tap is the kryptonite at 14%.
 The gap between best and worst opponent says a lot about what Misery can and can't handle.

 In Inconceivable!
-Rob Reiner's Golden Age, Misery regularly reaches the final — then runs into The Princess Bride.
-At 20%, it hasn't found the answer.
+Rob Reiner's Golden Age, Misery regularly reaches the final — then runs into This Is Spinal Tap.
+At 14%, it hasn't found the answer.

 #2 of 8 in Inconceivable!
 Rob Reiner's Golden Age.